garrycohen47/DnD_World_Stuff/World Lore/README.md

 ---

 ## Redwallow:
 The capital city of Gothmar.
-Recently it has had some issues with sickly beasts attacking the citizens.
+With the introduction to the Church of Downtrodden, many medical advancements have been made.
+Curing almost every known ailment, many alchemists have flocked over to try and learn.

 ---